-Description: Body coloration ranges from light brown to light gray, with a row of large, diamond-shaped, white to yellow and dark brown to black spots with lighter-colored centers along the middle of the back, and extending downwards along the side of the body towards another row of smaller black spots to which they sometimes connect.
-Posterior part of the body is predominately blackish.
+Description: Body coloration brown, with a row of large, diamond-shaped, white to yellow and dark brown to black spots with lighter-colored centers along the middle of the back, and extending downwards along the side of the body towards another row of smaller black spots to which they sometimes connect.
+Side of head has a dark brown to black stripe that extends from the eye to the neck.
 Reaches a total length of 51⁄2 feet.

-Habits: Confined to drier areas at scattered locations across the country.
-When approached, it will typically remain still to try to avoid further detection.
+Habits: Common in drier areas in the southern and central parts of the country.
 If disturbed further, it will coil up and slightly elevate its head and anterior part of its body, and may rapidly strike.
-The venom of a Neotropical rattlesnake is both strongly hemotoxic (breaks down tissue) and neurotoxic (interferes with nerve signals).
+Unlike other venomous snakes in El Salvador (or rattlesnakes in the United States), the venom of a Neotropical rattlesnake is both strongly hemotoxic (breaks down tissue) and neurotoxic (interferes with nerve signals).
+A bite may be serious and life-threatening.